Wednesday 15th April 2020

 Hearing about the World Health Organisation and its demonisation via the Trump regime, the continuing breakdown of the global food distribution network, more racism (casual, overt, politicised) and more large business closures (Oasis, Cath Kidston, Warehouse).
 Today I progressed to attempting to chase a refund (Sainsbury’s Bank having trouble for some 1.5 month-long reason, despite promising multiple times), having to book new mandatory time off work, chasing up cancelled holiday plans and checking bank records all becoming a wonderland of bureaucratic shite, a dervish of dates, times, passwords, password generators, statements, emails and assorted fuckery.
 They say people work longer than they did before computing, even though so much time’s been saved the bureaucratic nature of all transactions nowadays means it just becomes a blizzard.
 The same applies to the workplace -nothing will ever save you time, you just do more work.

 I need to decouple myself from Americana, in all its garish glory.
 I need some Wuthering Heights, with wolves.
 Possibly set somewhere more exotic than Huddersfield, like the brooding wastes of Kamchatka or Hokkaido or Earthsea.
 It breaks my heart that I’ve had to cancel three holidays -the most we’d ever booked.
 I would’ve been in the wilds of the Tyrolean forest right now, working my way to Lake Garda.
-Possibly spotting a bear from a creaking train carriage, the kind with a restaurant car, aspidistra and doilies, and an entertaining murder mystery on board.
+Possibly spotting a bear from a creaking train carriage, the kind with a restaurant car, aspidistra and doilies, and a mysterious murderer on board as light entertainment.

 Yesterday’s film was Cold Skin, a 2017 French-Spanish funded horror from a book of the same name, La Pell Freda.
 Shit.
 Dodgy prosthetics, unscary creatures that have the big-reveal within the first 20 mins, and a pre-cursor to the Pattinson-Dafoe offering, The Lighthouse, also about two deteriorating men trapped on a lighthouse island.
 This version though had none of the menace or ethereal qualities that would define such a setting, replaced with tiresome screenplay, ham acting and weak characterisation (one of them unbothered that the other just tried to kill him, or has him effectively trapped each night).
 It scored 20 out of 40 in my horror cliche list I made last night.
 If ever you’re terrified by blue-tinged gimps, manatees, or just rubber this is for you.

 I tried to feed the pigeons again.
 This time going one level up in the stairwell so I could lob the dinner disaster from yesterday onto where they roost.
-They all ran away, and the food just lies scattered in the sun.
-Some have come back and are just sitting there in the stupid pigeon-sitting-there way they do.
+They all ran away like stupid fuckchickens, and the food lies scattered in the sun.
+Some have come back and are just sitting there in the pigeon-sitting-there way they do.
 I swear, these animals have no idea what food is.
 Or maybe it’s cannibalistic, feeding pigeons an omelette, though I’ve seen them snacking on KFC many a time.

 The night’s offering was The Handmaiden, satiating my recent aversion to Hollywood.
 Pre-digitalis (tick), historicist (1920s, tick), foreign (Korean, tick), non-formulaic (LGBTQ crime drama, tick), no fucking explosions (tick).
 Fantastic storytelling, perverted, perverse and exotic -but I’d uploaded the directors cut.
 Which thus meant sitting through a near 3hr epic.
 J very nearly fell asleep until I conspicuously, loudly fiddled with the cushions.